IDMNYU/IDM_Faculty_FAQ/sp2022_covid_reference.md

 Unless you are teaching an iNet (online) sction of a course, you are expected to teach on-campus this semester.
 If you are unsure, email Scott.

 ## Masking, food and drink in the classroom, on the floor
-_Masks are required at all times_ unless you are in a designated eating area and consuming food or a beverage, or alone in a private office.
+_Masks are required at all times_ unless you are in a designated eating area and consuming food or a beverage or alone in a private office.
 It's not permissable to eat food in class.
-You may have a sip of a drink and pull your mask down for a moment to do so, but that's about it.
+You may have a sip of a drink and pull your mask down for a moment to do so, but that's it.

+[Cloth masks alone are no longer allowed.](https://www.nyu.edu/life/safety-health-wellness/coronavirus-information/safety-and-health/protective-equipment.html#allowable) Appropriate masks are disposable surgical masks, N/KN59, and KF94.
+A cloth mask may be worn over one of these to increase fit.

 ## Office hours
 Office hours may happen face-to-face, but they may also may be held remote.
 It is at your discretion.
 Regardless of how you do this, students must know the best way to reach you outsiode the classroom.